The secret to calm school mornings

 Is there a way to make mornings less hectic, despite having to get the kids dressed, fed and out the door?

 I got the first glimpse of the disaster our morning was to become as I stepped, soaking wet and still bleary-eyed, out of the shower.
-My 5-year-old daughter Maya was glaring at me, her fists pitched on her hips, two comically uneven pigtails jutting from the side and top of her head.
+My then 5-year-old daughter Maya was glaring at me, her fists pitched on her hips, two comically uneven pigtails jutting from the side and top of her head.
 Apparently, I had unwittingly chosen the wrong outfit for her to wear to school, a misplaced attempt on my part to cut short her usual morning fashion show and speed things along.

 Instead, she’d found her own outfit and a quick check of the clock told me it was too late to even consider changing the flowery top and geometric patterned pants she had chosen.
 Why not encourage her creativity, I thought desperately.
 And the fact that she had done her own hair should be celebrated and encouraged, I told myself, even if the teachers mistook her for a case of neglect.